Semiparametric Single-Index Estimation for Average Treatment Effects: Empirical Study

 where $\omega_{i}$ is the $x_{i}'\hat{\theta}$ for $1\leq i \leq N$.

 {

 }

 We show the estimation in \Cref{figure: link_baby} with the estimated link function in solid line and the corresponding 95\% confidence interval in dashed line.
 We also plot the approximated second-order polynomial fitted function using the ordinary least squares estimation approach as a reference.
 Our results show that the estimated link function $\hat{g}$ does not seem to be an identity function.
-Such potential misspecification of propensity score may explain the differences for the treatment effect estimation between our estimator and the doubly robust estimator using the propensity score estimated by logistic regression.
-Both the estimated link function and the approximated second-order polynomial fitted function are close to each other, showing the estimation method work well in this empirical application.
+Such potential misspecification of the propensity score may explain the differences in treatment effect estimation between our estimator and the doubly robust estimator using the propensity score estimated by logistic regression.
+Both the estimated link function and the approximated second-order polynomial fitted function are close to each other, demonstrating that the estimation method works well in this empirical application.